List of Power Rangers Ninja Steel characters: Summer Cove High School faculty

 The following are the staff members at Summer Cove High School:

 Principal Hastings

-Principal Hastings is the strict but fair principal of Summer Cove High School.
+Principal Hastings (portrayed by Amanda Billing) is the strict but fair principal of Summer Cove High School.
 She was the one who hired Mick Kanic upon mistaking him as the new shop teacher.

-Principal Hastings is portrayed by Amanda Billing.

 Mrs. Finch

-Mrs. Finch is a teacher at Summer Cove High School.
-In "Outfoxed," it is revealed that she is married as she has a wedding ring that had to be rescued from the sewer by Calvin and Hayley.
-Her character are similar like Mrs. Collins from Big Time Rush.
+Mrs. Finch (portrayed by Claire Chitham) is a teacher at Summer Cove High School.

-Mrs. Finch is portrayed by Claire Chitham.

 Mrs. Bell

-Mrs. Bell is a school secretary at Summer Cove High School.
+Mrs. Bell (portrayed by Lori Dungey) is a secretary at Summer Cove High School.

-Mrs. Bell is portrayed by Lori Dungey.

 Mr. Lunt

-Mr. Lunt is the drama teacher at Summer Cove High School.
+Mr. Lunt (portrayed by Peter Elliott) is a drama teacher at Summer Cove High School.

-Mr. Lunt is portrayed by Peter Elliott.

 Clint

-Clint is the school security guard at Summer Cove High School.
+Clint (portrayed by Byron Coll) is a security guard at Summer Cove High School.

-Clint is portrayed by Byron Coll.